ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 The UPPs are piped as hex-encoded strings separated by newlines (`\n`) to the script which has the input file path set to `/dev/stdin`.

-### Examining an UPP
+### Examining a UPP
-To examine the contents (Version Field, Type Field, UUID, Signature, Payload, Previous Signature) of an UPP, the [`upp-unpacker.py`](upp-unpacker.py) script can be used like this:
+To examine the contents (Version Field, Type Field, UUID, Signature, Payload, Previous Signature) of a UPP, the [`upp-unpacker.py`](upp-unpacker.py) script can be used like this:
 ```
 $ python3 upp-unpacker.py response_upp.bin
 -    Version: 0x23